-As the federal tax landscape threatens to change, the state and local tax world is constantly evolving to meet the needs of taxpayers while adapting to conform or decouple from the various past federal modifications.
-The following is a brief review of some of the current trends in the state and local taxes.
+While we do not anticipate any major changes in the federal tax landscape in the near future, the state and local tax world is constantly evolving to meet the needs of taxpayers while adapting to conform or decouple from the various past federal modifications.
+The following is a brief review of some of the current trends in state and local taxes.